 When you do go out, seek the best eateries and make an evening out of it.
 Couple it with a walk around the local area and get the most bang for your buck.

-As part of your road trip food budget you may have included a limit on how many time a week you will eat out.
+As part of your road trip food budget, you may have included a limit on how many times a week you will eat out.

 Getting tasks like this done in the morning means you can focus on the day ahead.